charchika64-del/Python-beginner-exercises-for-you/README.md

 ## Level 1 👶(print, f-string, input, variables, datatypes)
 1. Show a text in output (saved as print.py)
 2. Take input of your name then show a statement greeting you (saved as input.py)
-3. Take two numbers assign them to variables and then add them (saved as Add_nums.py)
+3. Take two numbers assign them to variables and then add them and show the output.(saved as Add_nums.py)
 4. Given 12.5,-3,True,"hello",1.45,-5.6,"yup","11" , find their datatypes.
 ## Level 2 👦